-Remember the old days where a voltage meter would be a perfect indicator of your remaining battery capacity?
+Remember when a voltage meter would be a perfect indicator of your remaining battery capacity?

 That was with lead-acid batteries.

-Now we have lithium batteries and monitoring the state of charge of the batteries isn’t that easy anymore.
+Now we have lithium batteries, and monitoring the charge of the batteries isn’t that easy anymore.

 Why is that?

-The voltage curve of a lead-acid battery is predicatble.
+The voltage curve of a lead-acid battery is predictable.
 As you can see in the following image:

 We can see that 50% equals 51V for the lead acid battery.
-But the Lithium battery curve is very flat, making it hard to determine the state of charge.
-Here, 50% could be between 56V and 57V, which is actually 20-80%, which is a huge difference.
+However the Lithium battery curve is very flat, making it hard to determine the state of charge.
+Here, 50% could be between 56V and 57V, which is 20-80%, which is a huge difference.

 See where I’m getting at?